for version 5.5.8

 SecuritySpy is CCTV video surveillance software for the Mac.

 SecuritySpy can turn any Mac into a video surveillance station (for example, with multiple large screens in a security control room).
-It it also ideal for autonomous remote operation, as it has a fully-featured secure web interface that allows you to access and control your surveillance system from over the Internet or over a local network.
+It it also ideal for autonomous remote operation, as it has a fully-featured secure web interface that allows you to access and control your surveillance system from over your local network or over the Internet.
 And, as Mac software, it is as elegant and easy to use as you would expect, with a carefully-designed user interface.

 If you are building a video surveillance system from scratch, all you need is SecuritySpy, a Mac, and some IP cameras.
 If you have an existing system using analog cameras, SecuritySpy can use these alongside more modern IP cameras, allowing you to transition to a state-of-the-art digital system.